Today I am including questions that I am frequently asked along with the answers.

 - Have a plan for disaster recovery.

 Q: When it’s time to close-out a contract, aside from the documentation that the Government requires, is there anything else you recommend?

 A: Yes, ask the CO for an exit interview.
 This serves dual purposes.
 1) this is a way to verify he/she felt that your company met or exceeded expectations.
 2) this can allow your company another opportunity to sell itself.

-If you have a question regarding Federal Government Contracts, feel free to contact Streamline.
+If you have questions regarding Federal Government Contracts, please contact Streamline.

 This blog is for informational purposes only.
 None of the content is, or will be deemed to constitute legal opinions or legal advice.